chrislee1018/Tangelo-2.3.1/README.md

 ## Purpose

-The purpose of this project is to amend multiple features of Tangelo, such as the state table and state map, to improve compression without a meaningful impact on execution time.
+The purpose of this project is to amend memory usage, the state table and state map in Tangelo 2.3 in order to improve the compression achieved.

 ## Results

-existed in several versions since 2013, seeking a balance between high compression ratios and speed.

 This version of Tangelo is benchmarked against the [enwik8 dataset](https://cs.fit.edu/~mmahoney/compression/textdata.html) and, for reference, the dataset is included in this repository.